-Located on Manhattan's Central Park, the Central Park Zoo is a great choice for visitors with children and for animal lovers who want a taste of wildlife while visiting Central Park.
-The Tisch Children's Zoo offers visitors a variety of interactive activities for children, including a petting zoo, climbing activities and performances.
+Located in Manhattan's Central Park, the Central Park Zoo is a great choice for visitors with children and for animal lovers who want a taste of wildlife while visiting Central Park.
+The Tisch Children's Zoo offers visitors a variety of interactive activities for children, including a petting zoo, climbing activities, and performances.

 Visitors to the Central Park Zoo will be impressed with the breadth of animals on display, as well as the quality and cleanliness of the zoo.

 Nearly 1 million people come to see the diverse collection of animals each year.
 Animals have lived in the area around the zoo since the 1860s, but the current zoo has been open only since 1988.
 Visitors will find the zoo appealing because of its convenient location in Central Park, as well as its digestible size -- you can see the entire zoo in about 2 hours.

 The Central Park Zoo is home to a variety of animals, including seals, sea lions, penguins, snakes, bugs, monkeys, and birds.
 From a steamy rain forest environment to an icy Antarctic penguin habitat, the zoo offers visitors a chance to see animals of all shapes and sizes from a variety of climates.